erSubhashThapa/100daysofcode/r2-log.md

    // How much of each object to total as close as possible to: blue: 70 red: 40, yellow: 15?
    ```

- I went through each object: How much of object1 would total to blue:70?
+  I went through each object: How much of object1 would I need to total to blue:70?
 Blue for object 1 is 3 so 70/3 is 23.33.
-What would that do to the rest of our numbers?
-Mustiply them by 23.33.
+What would that do to the rest of our numbers: Multiply them by 23.33.
 Well, red would be too high, yellow would sill be zero.

   I thought through this for a while.
 It started to clarify some things to me.
 I decided to make a program to help me play around with this idea.

   ## Experiementing In Code

-  I took this problem to code to play around with it faster.
+  I took this problem to code, inorder to play around with it faster.

   ```javascript
    var array=[